 The affirmative vote of holders of a majority of the votes cast at the annual meeting is required for the approval of the Reverse Stock Split Certificate of Amendment to effect a reverse stock split.
-Abstentions are not considered votes cast and will have no effect on the vote for this proposal.
+Abstentions and broker non-votes are not considered votes cast and will have no effect on the vote for this proposal.